List of She-Ra: Princess of Power and She-Ra and the Princesses of Power characters: Mantenna

 Mantenna is a Horde member with four legs who can fire a variety of energy beams from his pop-out antenna eyes.
 Mantenna has a stutter and is mainly used for comic relief, with a running gag that Hordak frequently sends him down a trap door in front of his throne for any number of reasons.
 Although, once or twice Mantenna actually turns the tables on Hordak and sends him plummeting down his own trap.
 Unlike Grizzlor, Mantenna has shown moments of brilliance, but still remains incompetent.

-The figure's eyes are blue but yellow in the cartoon.

-While not featured heavily, his appearance is far more serious and evil looking than it had been in She-Ra.

 In the 2002 series, he is redrawn, to be much more menacing.
 Mantenna attempts to blast King Grayskull with his energy beams but ends up being choked to unconsciousness by the king.
 Mantenna does not speak in the 2002 series nor appear in the 2018 series.

 In the Masters of the Universe Classics toyline, Mantenna is a Rebrunk Nuris from the planet Phelibio IX.

 Mantenna is voiced by Lou Scheimer in the 1980s series.

 Comic Book Resources voted Mantenna 6th worst He-Man toy.